VectoryBull/ETHBucharest2025/BUSINESS_PLAN.md

 ---

 ### 🌍 Impact & Ecosystem Fit
-​SmartTrack enhances global logistics by integrating IoT and blockchain technologies, fostering transparency, fairness, and automation in supply chains.
+Vector enhances global logistics by integrating IoT and blockchain technologies, fostering transparency, fairness, and automation in supply chains.
 This integration not only streamlines operations but also significantly contributes to sustainability efforts.
-By providing real-time monitoring of shipment conditions, SmartTrack helps prevent product spoilage and damage, thereby reducing waste and conserving resources.
+By providing real-time monitoring of shipment conditions, Vector helps prevent product spoilage and damage, thereby reducing waste and conserving resources.
 Additionally, the system's data insights enable companies to optimize transportation routes and inventory management, leading to decreased carbon emissions and a more efficient supply chain.
-This approach supports a culture of sustainability and responsibility, aligning with the principles of a circular economy and promoting environmental stewardship.​
+This approach supports a culture of sustainability and responsibility, aligning with the principles of a circular economy and promoting environmental stewardship.

 ---